Minors in the Workplace

 - Vice President of Safety, Health, Environment & Risk Management; Vice President and Chief Human Resources Officer

 I. POLICY AND GENERAL STATEMENT

 Minors under 18 years of age may not be hired to perform particularly hazardous activities such as driving motor vehicles or operating power-driven machinery.
 Minors under 16 years of age, including temporary employees, are not allowed to work in laboratories or process areas where exposure to radioactive materials, radiation-generating equipment, hazardous or toxic materials may occur.
-It is the responsibility of the supervisor to ensure that all minors are closely supervised while in a laboratory or process area and that any sources of hazard are stored in safe positions prior to entry.
+It is the responsibility of the supervisor to ensure that all minors are closely supervised while in a laboratory or process area and that any sources of hazard are stored in a safe manner prior to entry.
 Individuals responsible for minors employed by the university (either on a regular or temporary basis) must obtain authorization from SHERM before confirmation of the minor’s effective date of hire.

-I. Study, Visit, Observe, or Volunteer Purpose
+A. Study, Visit, Observe, or Volunteer Purpose

 Before minors may, study, visit, observe, or volunteer in the university:

-II.
-Employment Purpose
+B. Employment Purpose

-Departments must submit to SHERM a completed Clearance Request for Minors in the Workplace Study or Employment Form, signed and dated by the minor's parent or legal guardian and the supervisor before confirmation of the effective date of hire.
-The department must ensure the minor receives a copy of the completed form.
+Departments must submit to SHERM a completed Clearance Request for Minors in the Workplace Study or Employment form, signed and dated by the minor's parent or legal guardian and the supervisor before confirmation of the effective date of hire.
+The department must ensure that the minor receives a copy of the completed form.

-|Safety, Health, Environment & Risk Management (questions regarding the safety of minors)||713-500-8100||http://www.uth.tmc.edu/safety/Leadership.htm|
+|Safety, Health, Environment & Risk Management (questions regarding the safety of minors)||713-500-8100||https://www.uth.edu/safety/sherm/ehs-staff.htm|

-|Human Resources (questions regarding employment of minors)||713-500-3130||http://hr.uth.tmc.edu/Employment_Services/employment_staff.html|
+|Human Resources (questions regarding employment of minors)||713-500-3130||https://www.uth.edu/hr/contact.htm|